Earthquake reported off coast of Mexico

 Earthquake off Mexico's west coast (Feb.
 9, 2018)

-According to the U.S. Geological Survey, the quake was reported shortly after 6 a.m. off the coast of Colima, near San Patricio.
+According to the U.S. Geological Survey, the quake was reported shortly after 6 a.m. local time off the coast of Colima, near San Patricio.

 There were no immediate reports of injuries or structure damage.